PhantomInsights/comments-generator/README.md

 words_list = " ".join(comments_list).split()
 ```

 Creating the model is actually not hard.
 We only require to have a way to know the current index of each word in the `word_list`.
-The `enumerate` function will be perfect for this task.
+The `enumerate` built-in function will be perfect for this task.

 We first define our prefix, which is the current word plus the next word(s) equal to the order number.